 Validating the view generation status

-Status field for the GetTable API output shows the details of
+the Status field for the GetTable API output shows the

-When calling GetTable, you can pass an optional boolean flag
+asynchronous process.
+When calling GetTable, you can pass an optional

-request.
-In the case of a failure, this flag shows an error message with individual
+about the request.
+In the case of a failure, this flag shows an error message with

 Errors during view create, read, update, and delete (CRUD) operations can occur either during processing in the Amazon Glue/Lake Formation service or during view SQL validation in Amazon Redshift or Athena.
 When an error occurs during validation in an engine, the Amazon Glue service provides the error message that the engine returns.